mitoNGS/MToolBox/README.txt

 MToolBox.sh -i bam -l mysample1.bam,mysample2.bam -p /path/to/input/folder/ -X -a "-z 0.9" -o /path/to/output/folder/

 this command will analyze 2 bam files (-i bam -l mysample1.bam,mysample2.bam) in the input folder (-p /path/to/input/folder/).
 Only reads previously mapped to the mitochondrial genome will be considered in the analysis (-X), avoiding the re-mapping of all the reads cointained in the input files.
 Only variants with heteroplasmic fraction HF>0.9 will be reported in the FASTA consensus sequence (-a "-z 0.9").
 Finally, all the results will be written in the specified output folder (-o /path/to/output/folder/).

+If gsnap (and related databases), samtools, muscle executables and fasta reference sequences  are not installed in the default directory used by MToolBox (/usr/local/bin/), here is an example of the command line to run MToolBox, using the MToolBox options point the correct gsnap (executable and databases), samtools, muscle and fasta sequence locations (rCRS is used in this example, instead of the default RSRS reference sequence):

+MToolBox.sh -i bam -m "-g /path/to/gsnap/gsnap -D /path/to/genome_index/ -M chrM -H hg19RCRS " -a "-r /path/to/genome_fasta/ -f chrM.fa -a hg19RCRS.fa -s /path/to/samtools/samtools " -c "-m /path/to/muscle/muscle" -s /path/to/samtools/samtools

 MTOOLBOX OUTPUTS